aksharaasri/Aksharaa-Stories/content/blog/infinity/index.md

 Then he put back it's arms, legs and eyes.

 Now baby "8" became baby "&#8734;" and lived happily for ever.

-Moral: If you are good, good things will happen to you.